bridgewalker/Fastnet.jl/docs/src/tutorial.md

 But before we run really large simulations we should make one final improvement...

 ## Faster functions
 To help with debugging, functions such as `nodestate!` carry out a number of checks and try to provide meaningful error message if their arguments look iffy.
 This comes at a price in terms of performance.
 Because your rates and process functions might be called billions of times in large simulations, you may want to avoid these extra checks.
 For this purpose Fastnet provides faster implementations for some of the key functions.
-The names of these functions are identical to the other function names with an added `_f` at the end, so in addion to `nodestate!` there is also
+The names of these functions are identical to the other function names with an added `_f` at the end, so in addition to `nodestate!` there is also

 ```julia
 nodestate_f!(net::FastNet,node,newstate)